davepacheco/manta-marlin/README.md

 the code in the proto area of your workspace (`/zones/$your_dev_zone/root/home/$your_user/marlin/build/proto/root`).
 This way, you can make changes in your workspace, run "make proto", and simply `svcadm restart marlin-agent` to test them out.
+Again, this process assumes a single-system Manta deployment.
+To test on a multi-system deployment, you'll want to go through the complete build and upgrade process, which is basically "make" in the repo, copy the agent tarball to the target system, and "apm install" that tarball.

 ## Development tools